 If you have a hole in your trampoline netting it may be possible to fix it affordably.
 Trampoline net repair is easier than you think?
 It can appear to be very costly, but I figured out how to repair a trampoline net easily and cheaply!

-We have a much-loved trampoline with the safety enclosure.
-About a year ago a large limb fell on the trampoline during a storm.
+We had a much-loved trampoline with a safety enclosure.
+At one point a large limb fell on the trampoline during a storm.
 The branch made a small hole in the netting close to the top of the enclosure.

 I was really irritated about this because we hadn't had the trampoline very long and we all know what happens to a small hole….it eventually becomes a BIG HOLE!

-Last week our small hole because a HUGE hole!
-The hole had grown some over the past year and somehow my daughter's elbow caught the hole and it ripped into a huge gaping hole that created a real safety issue.
+Over time our small hole because a HUGE hole!
+The hole had grown some and then somehow my daughter's elbow caught the hole and it ripped into a huge gaping hole that created a real safety issue.

-I decided to try fixing it myself and it seems to be a pretty good trampoline net repair!
+I decided to try fixing it myself and it turned out to be a pretty good trampoline net repair!
 Fixing the hole in my trampoline net at home saved me money!